linux-kernel-labs/linux/Documentation/teaching/labs/introduction.rst

 *  cscope, LXR
 *  gdb, /proc/kcore, addr2line, dump\_stack

-..
-  _[SECTION-ABOUT-BEGIN]

 About this laboratory
 =====================

 The Operating Systems 2 lab is a kernel programming and driver development lab.
 The objectives of the laboratory are:

 * deepening the notions presented in the course
 * presentation of kernel programming interfaces (kernel API)
 * gaining documenting, development and debugging skills on a freestanding environment
 * acquiring knowledge and skills for drivers development